Bathurst Street Lamps: History

-Lighting Bathurst's Streets

 At the end of 1863 Bathurst Council made the first attempts to light the streets and an order was placed with George Fish, a local engineer, to provide six iron lamps.
 In January 1864 tenders were called for the supply of kerosene street lamps.
 They were required to be lit between sunset and sunrise 240 days of the year.
 Gas was first supplied to Bathurst consumers in 1872 by J. N. Wark's company and his potential biggest client was the Bathurst City Council.
 The existing paraffin lamps were converted to gas, and soon after two lamps were erected at each of the intersections of George, William with Durham, Howick, Russell and Keppel Streets within the central business district.
 A special levy of three pence in the pound was placed on property owners in the areas to pay for it.
 This levy needed special legislation to be enacted.
 The lights required much maintenance and were often subject to vandalism and the cost of extending mains and repairs to roads afterwards was high.
 By 1877 Bathurst had 55 street lights.
 The street lamp standards were removed and replaced with the current style of lamp standard following the introduction of electricity to the city in 1924.

 A special lamp standard and horse fountain was installed in 1887 in Machattie Park as a memorial to the Lady Mayoress M. L. Machattie who headed a ladies committee that made a significant contribution to the Machattie Park project.
 She was married to Dr T. A. Machattie, the son of Machattie Park's namesake, Dr Richard Machattie.
 It was erected by the "Women and Girls of Bathurst".

 Bathurst City Council took over ownership of all the historic lamp standards in the Bathurst CBD from Advance Energy (previously Southern Mitchell County Council) in 1998.